 - wear a hat or sunglasses

 - talk while a witness is giving evidence

 Oath or affirmation

-If you prefer to make a non-religious affirmation, tell the court officer when you arrive at court.
+If you'd prefer to make an affirmation instead of taking an oath, tell the court officer when you arrive at court.

 When giving evidence:

 - if you don't understand a question or you didn't hear it properly, you can ask for it to be repeated.

 - take some deep breaths or have a drink of water

 Once you are excused from the court you are free to leave.
 You can also stay to see the rest of the hearing from the public seating area of the court.